ocattau/ocattau/_posts/2019-02-13-Supe-RNeasy-protocol.md

 Move the ~1ml of supernatant to a 15ml falcon tube

 1. Add 350ul of Buffer RLT Plus and B-ME solution.
-Vortex to mix
+Vortex to mix and run through a QIA shredder column 700ul at a time to further homogenize.

-2. Add 5ul of diluted carrier RNA solution and vortex 1 min.
+2. Add 5ul of diluted carrier RNA (20 ng carrier RNA) solution and vortex 1 min.
-This is what the protocol says for working with <500 cells.
-I don't know how  many cells (if any) are in the supernatant...

 3. Transfer the homogenized lysate to a gDNA Eliminator spin column placed in a 2ml collection tube.
-Centrifuge for 30s and 8,000 g.
+Centrifuge for 30s and full speed.
 Discard column and save flow-through.

 4. Add 350ul of 70% ethanol to flow-through from step 3.
 Mix well by pipetting.
 Do not centrifuge.

 5. Transfer sample, including any precipitate that may have formed, to an RNeasy MinElute  spin column placed in a 2ml collection tube.
-Close the lid gently and centrifuge for 15s at 8,000g.
+Close the lid gently and centrifuge for 15s at full speed.
 Discard flow-through.

-6. Add 700ul of Buffer RW1 to RNeasy MinElute spin column. close lid gently and centrifuge for 15s at 8,000g.
+6. Add 700ul of Buffer RW1 to RNeasy MinElute spin column. close lid gently and centrifuge for 15s at full speed.
 Discard flow-through.

-7. Add 500ul of Buffer RPE to RNeasy MinElute spin column. close lid gently and centrifuge for 15s at 8,000g.
+7. Add 500ul of Buffer RPE to RNeasy MinElute spin column. close lid gently and centrifuge for 15s at full speed.
 Discard flow-through.

 8. Add 500ul of 80% ethanol to RNeasy MinElute spin column.
-Close lid gently and centrifuge for 2 min at 8,000g.
+Close lid gently and centrifuge for 2 min at full speed.
 Discard collection tube and flow-through.

 9. Place RNeasy MinElute spin column in new 2ml collection tube.
 Cut off and save lid of spin column.
 Place tubes open in the centrifuge and spin at full speed for 5 min.
 Discard collection tube and flow-through